adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

   filter(n_distinct(gender) < 2)
 ```

-The Bordr had also mentioned that the data includes BMX and skateboarding competitions.
+The Boardr had also mentioned that the data includes BMX and skateboarding competitions.
 However, I'm only interested in the skating events.
 The BMX contests have the string "BMX" in their title, so I used REGEX to extract those events and place them in a separate data set.

 ```r